 By the 1960s a huge change had taken place: little peat was burnt as fuel but vast quantities were sold for horticulture; output was expanded by importing “Steba” peat cutting machines and peat was being sold in plastic bags at the new garden centres; Eclipse was bought out by one of the national “big boys”, Fisons; and annual production was about 65,000 tons.
 The industry was a now a key part of the local economy, a big employer and was having an increasing impact on the landscape.

 Here in the Avalon Marshes most of Fison’s land was handed over to English Nature (now Natural England), this land was scarred and had little wildlife value.
 English Nature handed on land at Ham Wall to the RSPB to create what was then a new nature reserve.
 At Westhay Moor the land was transferred to Somerset Wildlife Trust to extend their existing reserve.
-The remainder remained with English Nature.
-All three conservation organisations, with the support of volunteers and local contractors, started the process of changing the bare industrial landscape into what we see today.
-Many of our nature reserves would not exist today if had not been for the peat industry of old.
+The remainder was taken on by English Nature.
+All three conservation organisations, with the support of volunteers and local contractors, started the process of changing the bare industrial landscape into the wonderful sites what we see today.

 Peat digging continues but on a far smaller scale.
 Local firms, all of whom have operated for decades, provide an important source of local employment.
 These companies work with the conservation organisations on matters such as water level control and after use.
-Whilst there is no longer any hand digging on the moors, or rows of ruckles running into the distance, strong bonds and justifiable pride remain in the community.
+Whilst there is no longer any hand digging on the moors, or rows of ruckles running into the distance, strong bonds with the history of peat remain in the community.

 With thanks to local volunteer Peter Lander who has researched the history of the peat industry in particular the Eclipse Peat Company.
 Thanks also to the local people who have shared their memories and photographs with Peter.